The "Free State of Jones" really represents a minor blip in history. For one, the South was not as monolithic as we have assumed.

 Newton was a deserter who felt more loyalty to the Union than the Confederacy.
 In fleeing authorities he encountered other deserters as well as runaway slaves who found swamps a good place to hide and avoid detection from dogs.
 Although married and with kids (the movie only shows one) he became attracted to a slave, Rachel and they went on to have a number of children.

 Movie was interjected with a modern court case of 1948 when one of the descendents of Newton Knight was charged with miscenegation.
 They claimed he was at least 1/8 black, making it illegal for him to marry a white woman.
 Flashback to the main narrative we have just met his supposed grandmother helping Newton hiding.
 He is already married with one child.
-Later we learn that there was a lot of inter racial mixing in Jones with some ended up passing as whites while others found acceptance in different communities difficult.
+Later we learn that there was a lot of inter racial mixing in Jones with some offspring ending up passing as whites while others found acceptance in different communities difficult.

 One aspect of how the slave owners maintained control was keeping the slaves ignorant and unable to communicate or organize.
 Reading was considered a dangerous skill.
 We see Rachel attempting to learn reading while youngsters in her household are taught elementary skills.
 She hides her interest from the owners.
 Later in the movie she is able to learn to read.
 The southern reason often given was that Africans weren't intelligent enough to read and wouldn't need it for the work they were required to do.

 The Civil War only partially settled affairs for the former African slaves.
 The movie takes us into the Reconstruction where the whites fought back and succeeded in establishing segregation.
 Newton was still standing up for the families of former slaves.